-Sulayr, the "Mountains of the Sun", as the Arabs used to call the Sierra Nevada, is now given its name to a great 300km footpath that encircles the range.
+- The Sulayr GR240, the "Mountains of the Sun", as the Arabs used to call the Sierra Nevada, is now given its name to a great 300km footpath that encircles the range.
 It is divided into 19 sections that covers tens of kilometers of old traditional paths, animal tracks and cattle routes.
 This new path was inaugarated in November 2007 and is designed to help walkers link small villages at about the 1800m level around the Sierra Nevada.
 Walkers will also discover a flavour of past Arab and Andalucian cultures and influences.

-The Sierra de Almijara stretches between the coastal strip near Nerja and the town of Alhama de Granada to the north.
+- The Sierra de Almijara stretches between the coastal strip near Nerja and the town of Alhama de Granada to the north.
 On the east side of the range there is the lovely, very spanish, hill town of Otivar, our base.
 The walking in the Almijara is surprisingly rugged.
 Any time of year is good to visit this range, the mountains of which rise to 2000 metres.
 Normal access is made from the south but we prefer the quieter and remoter access from the north and east.

 - Seville Province - our walking holidays in the Sierra Aracena and Sierra Morena near Sevilla stay in small country villages or at the Sierra Mountain Refuge, Refugio Bonales.
 Here you can take day trips through the green, wooded countryside or try out guided multi day linear hiking tours along the the GR48 long distance path

 - Nearer to Malaga and the Costa del Sol you will be amazed at the wonderful hills and mountains of the Sierra de las Nieves and Sierra Blanca.
 All good walking destinations within easy reach of Malaga.